desmos-labs/desmos/docs/developers/perform-transactions.md

 ### Profile
 * [`MsgSaveProfile`](docs/developers/msgs/save-profile.md): allows you to create or edit an existing profile.
 * [`MsgDeleteProfile`](msgs/delete-profile.md): allows you to delete an existing profile.
-* [`EditNameSurnameParamsProposal`](msgs/name-surname-params-edit-proposal.md): allows you to create a proposal to change profile name and surname parameters.
-* [`EditMonikerParamsProposal`](msgs/moniker-params-edit-proposal.md): allows you to create a proposal to change profile moniker parameters.
-* [`EditBioParamsProposal`](msgs/bio-params-edit-proposal.md): allows you to create a proposal to change profile biography parameters.

 ### Reports
 * [`MsgReportPost`](docs/developers/msgs/report-post.md): allows you to report an existing post.